find(1p) - phpMan

 -name pattern

-The primary shall evaluate as true if the file belongs to a user
+-nouser The primary shall evaluate as true if the file belongs to a

-ID for which the getpwuid() function defined in the System
+user ID for which the getpwuid() function defined in the Sys-

 returns NULL.

-not to continue descending past directories that have a differ-
+find not to continue descending past directories that have a

-ent device ID ( st_dev, see the stat() function defined in the
+different device ID (st_dev, see the stat() function defined

-primary is specified, it shall apply to the entire expression
+-xdev primary is specified, it shall apply to the entire

-even if the -xdev primary would not normally be evaluated.
+expression even if the -xdev primary would not normally be

-not to descend the current pathname if it is a directory.
-If
+find not to descend the current pathname if it is a direc-

-the -depth primary is specified, the -prune primary shall have
+tory.
+If the -depth primary is specified, the -prune primary

 -perm [-]mode

-be identical in format to the symbolic_mode operand described in
+shall be identical in format to the symbolic_mode operand

-chmod(), and shall be interpreted as follows.
-To start, a tem-
+described in chmod, and shall be interpreted as follows.
+To

-plate shall be assumed with all file mode bits cleared.
-An op
+start, a template shall be assumed with all file mode bits

-symbol of '+' shall set the appropriate mode bits in the tem-
+cleared.
+An op symbol of '+' shall set the appropriate mode

-If the hyphen is omitted, the primary shall evaluate as true when the
+If the <hyphen> is omitted, the primary shall evaluate as

-file permission bits exactly match the value of the resulting template.
+true when the file permission bits exactly match the value of

-Otherwise, if mode is prefixed by a hyphen, the primary shall evaluate
+Otherwise, if mode is prefixed by a <hyphen>, the primary

 -perm [-]onum

-If the hyphen is omitted, the primary shall evaluate as true
+If the <hyphen> is omitted, the primary shall evaluate as

-when the file permission bits exactly match the value of the
+true when the file mode bits exactly match the value of the

-octal number onum and only the bits corresponding to the octal
+octal number onum (see the description of the octal mode in

-mode in chmod().)
-Otherwise, if onum is prefixed by a hyphen,
+chmod).
+Otherwise, if onum is prefixed by a <hyphen>, the

-The primary shall evaluate as true if the type of the file is c,
+-type c The primary shall evaluate as true if the type of the file is

 -user uname